 - 1. This routine generates an XML file from the provided xmldoc object.
 The XML header is produced using the properties defined with setencoding, setxmlversion and setstandalone.
 No header is emitted if either the encoding or the version is an empty string. - 2.
-When providing an alternative root node, only the specified part of the document tree is exported without any XML header. - The document is formatted according to the indentation mode and its associated settings (see setindentmode); XML control characters are encoded (see xmlencode).
+When providing an alternative root node, only the specified part of the document tree is exported without any XML header. - 3.
+The document is formatted according to the indentation mode and its associated settings (see setindentmode); XML control characters are encoded (see xmlencode). - 4.
+An IO error will be raised if the destination file cannot be accessed.